Ed94/EdsAbode/EdsDigitalAbode/source/projects/index.md

 (Private)

 This is a incident command simulated developed by the ICAVE lab at FIU for the Department of Emergency Management (FIU).
-It allows a "hands off" immersive expereince using the ICAVE itself  while also using the head-node's monitor array to engage up to 8 Firefighters in the experience.
+It allows a "hands off" immersive expereince using the ICAVE itself, while also using the head-node's monitor array to engage up to 8 Firefighters in the experience.
 An instructor controls the simulation using an iPad communicating via a rest server to the Fire360 instance running on the ICAVE head node.

 Unlike other firefighters simulators you see online, this was built from the ground up based on immediate feedback from departments chiefs in south florida and those instructing firefighter training at FIU.
 This lead to a less of a hands on expereince and it becoming more directed toward praticing proper protcol on one the scenes developed.

 The project was built using Mechdyne's getReal3D api and plugin for Unity 2017.
 The code for the simulation is entirely C#, and the iPad web app is written using C# as well with the Blazor framework.

-Version 1 was a rapidly developed prototype initially made by Fernando, Haczar, and Leo (ICAVE lab developers) before I had arrived at the ICAVE.Currently version 2 has been in development since I was hired to the ICAVE back in May and will be releasing most likely around Fall 2020.
+Version 1 was a rapidly developed prototype initially made by Fernando, Haczar, and Leo (ICAVE lab developers) before I had arrived at the ICAVE.Currently version 2 has been in development since I was hired to the ICAVE back in May 2018 and will be releasing most likely around Fall 2020.
 I was tasked with helping develop the simulation itself along with Haczar (co-worker).
 I ended up designing and implementing the majority of the simulation on the Unity side of things as well as polishing the lighting for release.
 The components of the simulation were design to be fully modular and scalable as with V2 it was intended to be used to make multiple scenarios rapdily once the first scenario was ready for release.

 <img src="https://i.imgur.com/hD0Os4k.png" width="500">
 <img src="https://i.imgur.com/VA9qigf.png" width="500">